-Robotics Youth Notebook - PUB 08435
+Junk Drawer Youth Notebook - PUB 08435

 - 2. See General Project Guidelines. - 3.
-Projects exhibited must be made by the 4-H member during the current 4-H vear. - 4.
+Projects exhibited must be made by the 4-H member during the current 4-H year. - 4.
 Edgar County 4-H and 4-H Association, staff and volunteers will not be responsible for stolen, lost, or damaged robotic projects.
 Members may remove their robotics project from the fairgrounds at the completion of judging for security reasons.
 If the project is removed, the member must provide a photo of the project to leave with the exhibit tag, scoring sheet, and any award ribbon/sticker. - 5.
 If applicable for their class and display, exhibitors must bring their own computers for demonstration purposes.
 Computers and internet access will not be provided. - 6.
 Exhibits in classes Robotics 1: Beginning, Intermediate and Robotics 2 are designed to be used with LEGO Mindstorms (NXT or EV3.) - 7.
 Any other programmable robot kit such as Arduino or Raspberry PI, should be exhibited in Robotics Innovation/Open Source Class. - 8.
 County may submit three (3) entries for state fair and one (1) entry in the Ready4Life class.

 Robotics 1: Beginning: (Not eligible for the State Fair) Exhibitors should complete Activities 1-6 in the Robotics 1 with EV3 project book.
-Exhibitors will design, build and program a robot that can autonomously follow a predetermined path that changes direction at least 4 times during a single run.
+Exhibitors will design, build, and program a robot that can autonomously follow a predetermined path that changes direction at least 4 times during a single run.
 They will bring their project book, their program code (on laptop or on paper), and a single page write up to share what they learned about the engineering design process and programming.

 Robotics 1: Intermediate: Exhibitors should complete Activities 7-12 in the Robotics 1 with EV3 project book.
-Exhibitors will design, build and program a robot that uses at least one sensor to autonomously follow a path, respond to and/or avoid obstacles.
+Exhibitors will design, build, and program a robot that uses at least one sensor to autonomously follow a path, respond to and/or avoid obstacles.
 Exhibitors in this class must use at least one sensor in their robot design.
 They will bring their project book, their program code (on laptop or on paper), and a short journal sharing what they learned about the engineering design process and programming throughout their work in the project and specifically while preparing the exhibit.

 Robotics 2: Exhibitors should complete Activities 1-7 in the Robotics 2 EV3N More project book.
-Exhibitors will design, build and program a robot that uses sensors and programming to complete one of the challenges provided after registration.
+Exhibitors will design, build, and program a robot that uses sensors and programming to complete one of the challenges selected challenges from the 2022 4-H State Robotics Challenge (Eligible Challenges will be Marked in the Challenge Documents on the Illinois 4-H website).
 They will bring their project book, their program code (on laptop or on paper), and a short journal sharing changes they made to the robot and/or program along the way, and to describe their experience with completing the challenge.